How to Treat Your Dog’s Eye Problems

 These symptoms could happen in one eye, or both eyes at the same time.

 There are a lot of reasons for eye symptoms — here are 9 of the most common dog eye problems we treat at Bond Vet.

 - Allergies.
 This is a common cause of red, itchy, watery eyes.
 It can also cause conjunctivitis or “pink eye,” but fortunately, it's not the contagious kind.

-- Trauma such as scratches, ulcerations, and other injuries.
+- Trauma such as scratches, corneal ulcerations, and other injuries.
 These often heal quickly, but need appropriate treatment to prevent a secondary infection.
-Also, deep ulcers are more serious and may require surgery.
+Also, deep corneal ulcers are more serious and may require surgery.

 - Infections.
 Fortunately, infectious “pink eye” isn’t very common in dogs.
 However, secondary infections are very common (for example, if a scratch disrupts the natural protective barrier of the eye and allows bacteria to get in).
 Whole-body or upper respiratory infections can affect the eyes, too.

-- Dry eye.
+- Dry eye (keratoconjunctivitis sicca).
 This is an autoimmune condition that requires long-term medications.
-Left untreated, it can lead to ulcers, scars, infections, and other problems in the eyes.
+Left untreated, it can lead to corneal ulcers, scars, infections, and other problems in the eyes.